D7667/68, 7667/68, 25317/318

 1967

-D7667 and D7668 were laid down at Derby Works during the autumn of 1966 under order number 11001, with both being delivered to the London Division (D01) during January - essentially Willesden would be their home depot.
+The frames for D7667 were laid down at Derby Works during the autumn of 1966 under order number 11001, with delivery to the London Division (D01) during January - essentially Willesden would be their home depot.

 D7667 was the 1,000th diesel locomotive constructed at Derby Works and carried two small plaques in recognition of this fact.
 This special number would not have been achieved had the original builders allocations been carried out.
 D7667 was part of a lot successfully bid for by Beyer Peacock, Manchester.
 However due to their worsening financial situation the last seventeen machines were transferred back to Derby, including D7667.

-Twelve new, airbraked Type 2's (D7660 - 7671) were allocated to Willesden to take over the empty coaching stock, parcels and local freight duties in the London area.
-With the arrival of these locomotives it was possible to release the remaining Class 24's to the Stoke Division, as part of the eradication of steam in the North West.
+Twelve new Type 2s (D7660 - D7671) were allocated to Willesden to take over the empty coaching stock, parcels and local freight duties in the London area.
+With the arrival of these locomotives it was possible to release the remaining Class 24s to the Stoke Division, as part of the eradication of steam in the North West.
+Of this batch of Class 25s D7660 - D7669 were dualbraked from new, whilst D7670 & D7671 were not, however these latter two were quickly transferred to the Nottingham Division (D16).

 1969